Walking in the Heel of the Italian boot

 Distance: 13 km / 8 miles; walking time: 4 hours; total ascent: + 192m

 This day is dedicated to the discovery of the Cape of Leuca, the southernmost point of Apulia, and of the beautiful town of Gallipoli.
 First, you will cross ancient paths that connect small villages: the first stop is Patù with its Centopietre, an enigmatic monument created with a funerary function and coming from Vereto, an ancient pre-romanic city situated in the vicinity.
 In Giuliano you will visit the Church of San Pietro and the castle; in Barbarano you will visit the Sanctuary of Leuca Piccola and its hypogeum, an ancient destination for pilgrims and a stop for the faithful people of Leuca.
+From the station of Ruggiano-Salve, you take the train to Gallipoli (travelling time 1,5 hour) You have time to visit the old city of Gallipoli.
 From here you take the train to Gallipoli.
 You will visit the historic centre, surrounded by the sea and you will get a chance to taste a drink on a terrace with stunning views.
 Situated on an island, this little fishermen village is surprising for its light, its alleys and its fish market.
-After a visit, you will take a train to Nardò.

-Porto Selvaggio is one of the most striking coastal areas of Salento, which became a regional natural park in 2006: in the area, there are numerous karstic caves with the remains of communities dating back to the Palaeolithic era.
-From Nardò you walk along ancient dry stonewalls and olive groves and you will arrive at the base of the slope of the Alto promontory where, on the upper plateau, you will find the Tower of Santa Maria dell’Alto, whose construction dates back to 1568.
-Then you will move down to Porto Selvaggio, admiring the famous Mediterranean Macchia and discovering beautiful caves like the grotta del Cavallo, an archeological site you can only see from outside.
+From Nardò you walk along the ancient dry stonewalls and amongst olive groves.
+You will arrive at the bottom of the slope of the Alto promontory where, on the upper plateau, you will find the Tower of Santa Maria dell’Alto, whose construction dates back to 1568.
+Then you will move down to Porto Selvaggio, which became a regional natural park in 2006: in the area, there are numerous karstic caves with the remains of communities dating back to the Palaeolithic era.
 Then you will reach the tower of Uluzzo.
-The itinerary continues towards the Nova Masseria and from here, continuing along small trails, you will go back to Nardò.
+The itinerary ends in Santa Caterina where its numerous ice cream shops await you.
+From here, a private transfer will take you back to Gallipoli.

-This the last full day of your trip.
-From Nardò you go to Galatina by train and you will visit the historic centre with the magnificent basilica of St. Catherine of Alexandria.
+From Gallipoli you will go to Galatina by train and visit the historic centre with the magnificent basilica of St. Catherine of Alexandria.
 Then, still by train, you will reach Lecce.
-Here you will have a guided tour of the city, also called “the Florence of the South”.
-You will see Baroque palaces, courts but also a Roman theatre and amphitheatre, Santa Maria della Croce, the Cathedral etc.
+Here you will have time enough to visit the city, also called “the Florence of the South”.
+You will see Baroque palaces, courts but also a Roman theatre and amphitheater, Santa Maria della Croce, the Cathedral etc.

 After breakfast ends your walking tour through Salento